mjpclab/go-http-file-server/README.md

     The external config's priority is lower than arguments specified on command line.
     If one option is specified on command line, then external config is ignored.

+,,
+    To specify multiple virtual hosts with options, split these hosts' options by this sign.
+    Options above can be specified for each virtual host.
 ```

 ## Examples